Today’s guest post from Summer is all about castor oil for pets. I hope you enjoy the article! Please share thoughts and comments with me below.

 Now that you know just some of the benefits that castor oil can do, here are a few specific examples of how castor oil can help your beloved furry companion:

 - Combats skin conditions such as dry patches or fungal issues

 - Alleviates skin irritations from allergies

 - Boosts immune system and circulation

 In some cases, when utilized with essential oils, castor oil is effective in reducing external cysts, warts, and other bodily growths.

 What’s the Best Way to Use It?

 Be sure to watch when applying it externally as well.
-Dogs can still have sensitivity to the oil and not take well to its application.
-Keep an eye out for the following symptoms to know if the castor oil is effecting your pet negatively:
+Dogs can still have a sensitivity to the oil and not take well to its application.
+Keep an eye out for the following symptoms to know if the castor oil is affecting your pet negatively:

 If your pet experiences any of the above issues, be sure to not apply any more castor oil.
 While it may a rare occurrence that these happen when applying externally, it still important to take note of them beforehand.